MartinGeisse/grumpyrest/doc/howto-request-body.md

   the same and you can safely ignore it.
 * `JsonElement toJson(T value, Type type)`: Generates JSON.
 Again this only produces a `JsonElement` because the low-level syntax will be handled by the framework.

+If your custom type is used for serialization too, the deserializer may also implement `JsonSerializer` and get registered in the `JsonSerializerRegistry`, using either `registerSerializer` in addition to `registerDeserializer`, or `registerDualConverter` to register both in a single call.

 ## Special Tools